 Challenge number Detail of challenge 1 Reading fluency, comprehension and attainment.
-Internal and external (where available) assessments indicate that reading attainment among disadvantaged pupils is significantly below that of non- disadvantaged pupils.
+Internal and external (where available) assessments indicate that reading attainment among disadvantaged pupils at St Catherines is below that of non-disadvantaged pupils but it is above National standards.
+However, this was not the case in KS1 where disadvantaged pupils performed below Na- tional standards.
 2 Development of oral language and phonics skills.
 Assessments, observations, and discussions with pupils indicate underde- veloped oral language skills and vocabulary gaps among many disadvan- taged pupils.
 These are evident from Reception through to KS2 and in gen- eral, are more prevalent among our disadvantaged pupils than their peers.
 Pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Maths support for pupils on identified gaps.
-Internal and external (where available) assessments indicate that maths at- tainment among disadvantaged pupils is significantly below that of non-dis- advantaged pupils.
-4 Lack of engagement of pupils with identified social/emotional need which is currently a barrier to learning Our assessments (including wellbeing survey), observations and discus- sions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities during school clo- sure.
-These challenges particularly affect disadvantaged pupils, including their attainment.
-5 Attendance Our attendance data in the last academic year (2020-2021) indicates that attendance among disadvantaged pupils is approximately 9% lower than for non-disadvantaged pupils.
-This year the attendance difference between PP and non PP children remains at 10%.
-In 2019-2020, PP attendance was 98.4 - higher than non PP pupils at 97.9%.
+Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils at St Catherines is below that of non-disadvantaged pupils in KS1.
+4 Lack of engagement of pupils with identified social/emotional need which is currently a barrier to learning Our assessments observations and discussions with pupils and families continue to identify social and emotional issues for many pupils.
+These challenges particularly affect disadvantaged pupils, including their attain- ment.
+5 Attendance Our attendance data in the last academic year (calculated to May half term) indicates that is at an average of 93% Vs Pupil Premium attendance of 89.6%.
+PP attendance has been impacted by pupils located oversees and unable to travel home combined with significant attendance difficulties for individual pupils.
+Support and advice has been provided for those families and daily communication forms part of the advice from our Attendance Officer.
+This is ongoing and will continue and evolve throughout 2022-2023.